 To install Small Footprint TAS for VMs, see Architecture and Installation Overview and the installation and configuration topics for your IaaS.

 Follow the same installation and configuration steps as for TAS for VMs, with these differences:

-Selecting a product in VMware Tanzu Network: When you navigate to the VMware Tanzu Application Service for VMs page on VMware Tanzu Network, select the Small Footprint release.
+Selecting a product in VMware Tanzu Network: When you go to the VMware Tanzu Application Service for VMs page on VMware Tanzu Network, select the Small Footprint release.

 Configuring load balancers: If you are using an SSH load balancer, you must enter its name in the Control VM row of the Resource Config pane.
 There is no Diego Brain row in Small Footprint TAS for VMs because the Diego Brain is colocated on the Control VM.
 You can still enter the appropriate load balancers in the Router and TCP Router rows as normal.